AIMS AND SCOPE

 Authors of articles in JPOR retain the copyright to their articles.
 Retaining copyright means that you can reproduce and distribute your work as you choose, for example on your department’s website.

-There are at present no article-processing charges.
-The JPOR is sponsored by the Lundh Research Foundation.
+There are no article-submission or article-processing charges.
+The JPOR is entirely financed by grants from the Lundh Research Foundation.

 A special feature of JPOR is that it offers the editors and reviewers the possibility to contribute a very brief commentary to the article.
 Such a contribution should not exceed 300 words and it should take as its starting point a single aspect of the article.
 For instance, from this starting point a finding in the article is related to other findings or it is pointed to further lines of inquiry that the article suggests.